 Topic Description Identification of Third Party Resources Providers must always identify third party resources and report third party payments in the appropriate item(s) on the claim.
 Third party resources must be identified even when the payer does not cover the services.
-Commerical Insurance Payments If payments are made by a commercial insurance, the EOB must be submitted with the claim.
+Commercial Insurance Payments If payments are made by a commercial insurance, the EOB must be submitted with the claim.
 Medicaid Deductible If the beneficiary's Medicaid deductible amount is met in the middle of a service so that part of the charge is the beneficiary's responsibility and part is Medicaid's responsibility, enter the remaining Medicaid liability for the service in item 24F of the service line.
-Evidence of Other Insurance Response When billing on the CMS 1500 paper claim form, providers must submit evidence of other insurance responses (EOBs, denials, etc.) when billing for covered services.
+Evidence of Other Insurance Response When billing on the paper CMS-1500 Claim Form, providers must submit evidence of other insurance responses (EOBs, denials, etc.) when billing for covered services.
 If billing electronically, no EOB is necessary, as all required data are part of the electronic format.
-However, in all cases where a provider is billing on the CMS 1500 claim form, a copy of the Medicare EOB must be submitted with the claim.
-Injectable Drugs Covered as a Pharmacy Benefit by Third Party Payers When billing for injectible drugs that are covered as a pharmacy benefit by a third party payer but covered as a physician service by Medicaid, the provider must reflect the payment from the carrier on the claim.
-The fixed copay/coinsurance/deductible must be reported in the appropriate field on the electronic claim form and in Item 24F on the CMS 1500 paper form.
+However, in all cases where a provider is billing on the CMS-1500 Claim Form, a copy of the Medicare EOB must be submitted with the claim.